Nominee – International Steering Board of Mountaineering Villages

 Austria, Germany, Italy, Slovenia, Switzerland

-The network and international initiative of the “Bergsteigerdörfer” (Mountaineering Villages) act as a counter movement to the trend of expanding technical developments and mass tourism and have a clear vision for the future of tourism in the Alps: in the future low-impact, low-emission and highly nature-based forms of tourism will become a significant part of the tourism sector in the Alps.
+The network and international initiative of the “Bergsteigerdörfer” (Mountaineering Villages) , supported by a number of UIAA member associations, acts as a counter movement to the trend of expanding technical developments and mass tourism and offers a clear vision for the future of tourism in the Alps: in the future low-impact, low-emission and highly nature-based forms of tourism will become a significant part of the tourism sector in the Alps.
 Mountaineering Villages have committed to develop sustainable and nature-based tourism strategies that reduce negative effects on the Alpine environment as far as possible.

 Vision, goals and objectives